Sony A7R III vs Panasonic G9

-The Sony Alpha A7R III and the Panasonic Lumix DC-G9 are two enthusiast cameras that were officially introduced, respectively, in October 2017 and November 2017.
+The Sony Alpha A7R III and the Panasonic Lumix DC-G9 are two enthusiast cameras that were revealed to the public, respectively, in October 2017 and November 2017.
 Both the A7R III and the G9 are mirrorless interchangeable lens cameras that are based on a full frame (A7R III) and a Four Thirds (G9) sensor.
-The Sony has a resolution of 42.2 megapixel, whereas the Panasonic provides 20.2 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 42.2 megapixels, whereas the Panasonic provides 20.2 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony A7R III vs Panasonic G9

 An illustration of the physical size and weight of the Sony A7R III and the Panasonic G9 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G9 is notably larger (9 percent) than the Sony A7R III.
 Moreover, the G9 is slightly heavier (1 percent) than the A7R III.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.